 How to increase your email deliverability

-Here is a list of 12 most effective ways to help you increase your email deliverability:
+Here is a list of the 12 most effective ways to help you increase your email deliverability:

 1. Authenticate your domain with SPF, DKIM, and DMARC